-7 No-Cost Tips From Women Who Started 6-Figure Businesses
+7 No-Cost Tips From Black Women Who Started 6-Figure Businesses

 The saying, “It takes money, to make money,” may be true in most cases, but not entirely.
 Yes, at a certain point in your business’ growth and development, it will take a lot more resources to take your brand to the next level.
 However, oftentimes, getting your actual business off the ground and getting started on your dream venture, takes nothing at all.
 Well, “nothing” that will break the bank, anyway.
 It may take some time, creativity, and effort, but it is relatively $Free.99 to get started.
 Especially in a day and age where everything is online.

 I recently spoke to a couple of women with successful 6-figure and 7-figure businesses, including professional brand strategist Alechia Reese of 360 Gateway and business consultant Arielle Loren of 100K Incubator (the first ever business-funding app designed by a woman, for women).
 There are even some tips from TFD’s own, CEO Chelsea Fagan!

 See below on what you can do to start your own business today, at no cost!